Date: March 25, 2020

 - Review our mtDNA validation study and how the lack of a ‘gold standard’ in the field of mtDNA testing was resolved

-- Provide an overview to key quality metrices as well as accreditation and proficiency testing
+- Provide an overview of key quality metrices as well as accreditation and proficiency testing

 - Review Blueprint Genetics’ approach to mtDNA genome analysis